Snailshape Staircase picture

 Is It Crawlable?

-Look at your home page and consider the journey a user has to take to the rest of your content.
-Is it simple for them to follow a short series of links to reach every part of your site?
-If the answer is no, then you probably have areas of the site which are cut off from the rest.
+Look at your home page and consider the journey a user must take to the rest of your content.
+Can they simply follow a short series of links to reach every part of your site?
+If not, then you likely have areas of the site that are cut off from the rest.

-Search engine crawlers find their way around the site by following links from one page to the next.
-If there are pages or sets of pages that cannot be reached in this way, then the crawler can’t find them and they will have no way to appear in search engine indexes.
+Search engine crawlers navigate websites by following links.
+They go from one page to another.
+If some pages or groups of pages cannot be reached this way, the crawlers can’t find them.
+Consequently, these pages will have no way to appear in search engine indexes.

 How Long Is The Ideal User Journey To Conversion?